 5 Most Beautiful Mountain Walks in Europe to Get Away For a Moment

 Want to get away for a moment?
 We totally get it!
 We listed our 5 most beautiful mountain hikes in Europe through Switzerland, Italy and Slovenia for you.
 Let us count down together, to the moment when the borders will open again and we can travel without worries.
 YES!
 The mountains are the ideal destination to stretch your legs, away from the crowd.
 With the campervan or tent in the car, you can easily map the most beautiful walks together.
+If you don’t have your own campervan, take a quick look at Goboony and find the campervan that fits your journey.
+They have a lot of options and you rent directly from the owner.
+That way you support locals like a true TravelRebel.

 1. Mountain hike in Switzerland – over the Augstmatthorn